ryanliaoyz/DormCCTVSystem/README.md

-A monitoring system dedicate on the thievery in my personal spaces.
+A raspberry pi based monitoring system dedicate on the thievery in my personal spaces.